Fabio-Drago/Fabio-Drago/README.md

 - 👋 Hi, I’m @Fabio-Drago
 - 👀 I’m interested in Codes and Games.
-- 🌱 I’m currently learning: C, Java.
+- 🌱 I’m currently practicing: C, Java, and Python.
 - 📫 How to reach me:
 - fabiotiago092gmail.com
 - discord: FabioTiago12 or fabio_drago